Remote work is becoming more and more common — great news for those of us who like to work in our PJs!

 For example, you can take a URL like "https://docs.google.com/onboarding-document/" and change it to something like “o/onboarding.”
 That way, you can get to the destination page super fast.

 Remote teams can improve information sharing and speed up work by sharing easy-to-remember shortcuts quickly and easily.
 OSlash also has a search function that works across multiple devices, so people can find their links fast.
-Learn more about OSlash and how it can help your team today.
+But, that's not all.
+OSlash can also help you type out things you write repeatedly—messages, emails, updates, outlines—much, much faster using snippet shortcuts.

 3. Build camaraderie with a virtual “watercooler”